alexandertrefz/essence/packages/vscode-extension/README.md

-Go-to-definition (`F12`), Find All References (`Shift+F12`) and document highlight work on every name that resolves, including Methods, Namespace properties and Record members.
+Go-to-definition (`F12`), Find All References (`Shift+F12`) and document highlight work on every name that resolves, including Methods, Namespace properties and Record members, and they follow imports: definition on an imported name lands in the Module that declares it, and references are collected from every file in the workspace that uses it.
 Highlighting distinguishes the occurrences that bind a name from those that read it.
-The outline (`Ctrl+Shift+O`) lists declarations with their Types, reaching the ones nested inside Functions and `if` blocks, and Namespaces expand to their Properties and Methods.
+The outline (`Ctrl+Shift+O`) lists declarations with their Types, reaching the ones nested inside Functions and `if` blocks, and Namespaces expand to their Properties and Methods; Go to Symbol in Workspace (`Ctrl+T`) searches the declarations of every file at once.

 Call hierarchy (`Shift+Alt+H`) shows what calls a Function or Method and what it calls, within the file.
 Overloads aggregate under the name they share.